bimdata/javascript-api-client/docs/IfcApi.md

 ## deleteCheckerDeprecated

-> deleteCheckerDeprecated(cloudPk, id, ifcPk, projectPk)
+> deleteCheckerDeprecated(cloudPk, id, ifcPk, projectPk, opts)

 Delete a checker of a model